Rodney Kendrick

-Rodney Kendrick (born April 30, 1960) is an American jazz pianist, composer, and record producer.
+Rodney Kendrick (born April 30, 1958) is an American jazz pianist, composer, and record producer.
 He has been described as a "hard swinging player and composer with a delightful Monkish wit and drive".

 Career

 At twenty-one, Kendrick began a primary focus on jazz, moving to New York City in 1981.
 He played keyboards for artists such as Freddie Hubbard, Terence Blanchard, Stanley Turrentine, Clark Terry, J. J. Johnson, and others.
 He studied with pianist Barry Harris, who remained his teacher and mentor for over 20 years.
 Kendrick cites Randy Weston and Sun Ra as influences.

 Personal life

-Kendrick has been married to Rhonda Ross Kendrick since September 13, 1996.
-On August 7, 2009, their son, Raif-Henok Emmanuel Kendrick was born.
+Kendrick has been married to Rhonda Ross Kendrick since September 14, 1997.
+They have a son, born in 2009.